ur-whitelab/hoomd-tf/sphinx-docs/source/running.rst

 --------

-Training can be done while running your simulation where the labels are the Hoomd-blue forces.
+Training can be done while running your simulation where the labels are the HOOMD-blue forces.
 To do this, you must first compile your model as described in Keras documentation.
 For example,

 .. code:: python